ncatlab/nlab-content/pages/7/3/3/7/27337/content.md

 * Alternatively, one can present dependent type theory with a separate type [[judgment]] and no [[type universes]] at all.
 Examples of such dependent type theories include the one found in [[Egbert Rijke]]'s [[Introduction to Homotopy Type Theory]].

-In the first presentation of dependent type theory, the concept of a "$U$-small type variable" exists: since types are terms of universes, type variables are term variables where the [[context]] is extended by a free variable of a universe.
-However, there are no variables of all types, since having a universe of all types leads to [[Russell's paradox]].
+In the first presentation of dependent type theory, the concept of a "$U_i$-small type variable" exists: since types are terms of universes, type variables are term variables where the [[context]] is extended by a free variable of a universe.
+Thus, the type theory is polymorphic in the sense that it has *$U_i$-small polymorphism* for all universe $U_i$ in the universe hierarchy.

 In the second presentation of dependent type theory, the theory does not come with the concept of a type variable, since the context can only be extended by term judgments, and not type judgments.
 While this is sufficient to define [[univalent universes]] and [[higher inductive types]] in the type theory, there are a few reasons why one might want to extend dependent type theory with type variables to form polymorphic dependent type theory: